jchr1st/workshop_howto/index.rst

   - Reserves HPOC if MKTG cluster is unavailable
   - Creates Event Specific Bootcamp from template in the Hands on Workshop platform
   - Takes the created digital workbook link, and sends the to attendees before the bootcamp
-  - Stages the Marketing Cluster (or HPOC) with staging script.
+  - Stages the MKTG Cluster (or HPOC) with staging script.

 Virtual Bootcamp
 ................